lumada-common-services/gh-composite-actions/README.md

               mvn verify -B -Daudit -amd -Dmaven.test.failure.ignore=true
           env:
             cmd_type: UNIT_TEST
-            reporter: 'java-junit'
+            unit_test_reporter: 'java-junit'
-            test_report_path: '**/target/*/*.xml'
+            unit_test_report_path: '**/target/*/*.xml'
-            copy-to-target-path: './test_report'
+            unit_test_copy_to_target_path: './test_report'
-            fail-on-error: 'false'
+            unit_test_fail_on_error: 'false'
-            fail-on-empty: 'false'
+            unit_test_fail_on_empty: 'false'
       ```
       Note:

-      1. reporter: Supported options for the format of test results:(dart-json,dotnet-trx,flutter-json,java-junit,jest-junit,mocha-json).
+      1. unit_test_reporter: Supported options for the format of test results:(dart-json,dotnet-trx,flutter-json,java-junit,jest-junit,mocha-json).

-      2. test_report_path: Folder path where the complete test reports are automatically generated upon the execution of test cases.
+      2. unit_test_report_path: Folder path where the complete test reports are automatically generated upon the execution of test cases.

-      3. copy-to-target-path: Destination folder path where the reports need to be copied from their default location.
+      3. unit_test_copy_to_target_path: Destination folder path where the reports need to be copied from their default location.

-      4. fail-on-error: It's boolean-type parameter that determines whether the workflow should be marked as failed if there are any test cases that have failed.
+      4. unit_test_fail_on_error: It's boolean-type parameter that determines whether the workflow should be marked as failed if there are any test cases that have failed.
 The default value for this parameter is set to `false`.

-      5. fail-on-empty: It's boolean-type parameter that determines whether the workflow should be marked as failed if no report is found.
+      5. unit_test_fail_on_empty: It's boolean-type parameter that determines whether the workflow should be marked as failed if no report is found.
 It will fail the build after not finding reports.
 The default value for this parameter is set to `false`.

 3. Integration Test: Please refer to the link how we defined the composite action for [Integration Test](https://hv-eng.atlassian.net/wiki/spaces/MCI/pages/30781997882/KIND+Kubernetes+in+Docker);

+      ```
+      eg.
+        - name: Integration Test Maven
+          uses: lumada-common-services/gh-composite-actions@develop
+          with:
+            command: |
+              mvn verify -DrunITs -Dit.test=EditorBeanIT
+          env:
+            cmd_type: INTEGRATION_TEST
+            int_test_reporter: 'java-junit'
+            int_test_report_path: '**/integration/target/*/*.xml'
+            int_test_copy_to_target_path: './test_report'
+            int_test_fail_on_error: 'false'
+            int_test_fail_on_empty: 'false'
+      ```

+4. Generic Test: This composite action is designed to run any test step other than unit test and integration test.
+It introduces the new cmd_type `TEST` to the composite action for tracking any generic test step.
+Additionally, it utilizes the `TEST_DESC` environment variable to include additional descriptions along with the 'Test' keyword in the reporting.
+This generic test step will only be tracked if it is executed.

+      ```
+      eg.

+        - name: Test
+          uses: lumada-common-services/gh-composite-actions@develop
+          with:
+            command: |
+              mvn test -Dkarma.file.config=karma.conf.js
+          env:
+            cmd_type: TEST
+            test_reporter: 'java-junit'
+            test_report_path: '**/karma/target/surefire-reports/*.xml'
+            TEST_DESC: '- karma'
+            test_copy_to_target_path: './karma_test_report'

+      ```
+5. Deploy: This composite action is to execute Deploy commands.
+It introduces the new cmd_type `DEPLOY` to the composite action for tracking any generic deploy step.
+Additionally, it includes the `DEPLOY_DESC` environment variable to include additional descriptions along with the 'Deploy' keyword in the reporting.

+      ```
+      eg.

+        - name: Deploy
+          uses: lumada-common-services/gh-composite-actions@develop
+          with:
+            command: |
+              kubectl apply -f dotnet/deployment.yaml --namespace honeycomb-demo-deploy --kubeconfig $RUNNER_TEMP/config
+          env:
+            cmd_type: DEPLOY
+            DEPLOY_DESC: to jarjar Cluster

+      ```
-4. Sonarqube Scan: Please refer to the link how we defined the composite action for [sonar scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30584439068/Static+Code+Analysis+SonarQube+Scan);
+6. Sonarqube Scan: Please refer to the link how we defined the composite action for [sonar scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30584439068/Static+Code+Analysis+SonarQube+Scan);

-5. Citadel Scan: Please refer to the link how we defined the composite action for [Citadel scan](https://hv-eng.atlassian.net/wiki/spaces/MCI/pages/30890459190/Honeycomb+and+Citadel+integration)
+7. Citadel Scan: Please refer to the link how we defined the composite action for [Citadel scan](https://hv-eng.atlassian.net/wiki/spaces/MCI/pages/30890459190/Honeycomb+and+Citadel+integration)

 <!-- Blackduck Scan: Please refer to the link how we defined the composite action for [blackduck scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30471291264/Software+Composition+Analysis+Blackduck); -->

-6. OWASP Scan: Please refer the to link how we defined the composite action for [owasp scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30577266601/Software+Composition+Analysis+OWASP+dependency+check);
+8. OWASP Scan: Please refer the to link how we defined the composite action for [owasp scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30577266601/Software+Composition+Analysis+OWASP+dependency+check);

-7. Publish Artifacts to Registry: Please refer the to link how we defined the composite action for [Publish Artifacts to Registry](https://hv-eng.atlassian.net/wiki/spaces/LSH/pages/30508254316/Manifest+Defined+Package+Deployment);
+9. Publish Artifacts to Registry: Please refer the to link how we defined the composite action for [Publish Artifacts to Registry](https://hv-eng.atlassian.net/wiki/spaces/LSH/pages/30508254316/Manifest+Defined+Package+Deployment);
-8. Frogbot: It will scan for the vulnerable dependencies and report if any issues in the PR   [Frogbot](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30698047820/Git+Repository+scanning+with+JFRrog+Xray+for+security+vulnerabilities);
+10. Frogbot: It will scan for the vulnerable dependencies and report if any issues in the PR   [Frogbot](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30698047820/Git+Repository+scanning+with+JFRrog+Xray+for+security+vulnerabilities);
       ```
       eg.
         - name: FrogBot